aid/shell_prompt_re/README.md

 _(iTerm2 is popular terminal emulator for Apple Mac computers.)_

+An explanation of the regex is included in the test script within this repository.

 ## Testing

 This script uses the `unittest` library built into Python; so no additional installations are required beyond a Python3 installation.